-At the time of delivery of the Certificates, proceeds of the Certificates in the amount of \$1,593,955 will be deposited in the 2017 Reserve Account of the Reserve Fund.
-In the event of abatement or default, the amounts on deposit in the 2017 Reserve Account may be significantly less than the amount of Base Rental due at the time of abatement or default.
+At the time of delivery of the Certificates, proceeds of the Certificates in the amount of \$27,198,462.50 will be deposited in the Reserve Account of the Reserve Fund.
+In the event of abatement or default, the amounts on deposit in the Reserve Account may be significantly less than the amount of Base Rental due at the time of abatement or default.

-Limited Recourse on Default; Re-letting of the Leased Property
+Limited Recourse on Default; No Reletting of the Leased Property

-The Project Lease and the Trust Agreement provide that, if there is a default by the City, the Trustee may, subject to applicable laws regarding use of such property, take possession of and re-let the Leased Property for the account of the City.
-The Leased Property is unique and re-letting might prove to be difficult or impossible; in addition, the Project Lease provides that the Leased Property may only be re-let for purposes of a police station in accordance with the original bond measure that financed the Leased Property.
-The amounts received from any such re-letting may be insufficient to pay the scheduled principal and interest represented by the Certificates when due, and the City is not required by the Project Lease or the Trust Agreement, and cannot be compelled, to replenish the 2017 Reserve Account to the Reserve Fund Requirement.
-In addition, the Trust Agreement provides that no remedies such as re-letting may be exercised so as to cause the interest evidenced and represented by the Certificates to be includable in gross income for federal income tax purposes or subject to State personal income taxes.
+The Project Lease and the Trust Agreement provide that, if there is a default by the City, the Trustee may enforce all of its rights and remedies under the Project Lease, including the right to recover Base Rental payments as they become due under the Project Lease by pursuing any remedy available in law or in equity, other than by terminating the Project Lease or re-entering and reletting the Leased Property.
+The City is not required by the Project Lease or the Trust Agreement, and cannot be compelled, to replenish the Reserve Account to the Reserve Fund Requirement.
+In addition, the Project Lease provides that no remedies may be exercised so as to cause the interest with respect to the Certificates to be includable in gross income for federal income tax purposes or subject to State personal income taxes.
 The enforcement of any remedies provided for in the Project Lease and in the Trust Agreement could prove to be both expensive and time consuming.

 The Project Lease provides that any remedies on default will be exercised by the Trustee.
-Upon the occurrence and continuance of the City's failure to deposit with the Trustee any Base Rental and/or Additional Rental payments when due, or if the City breaches any other terms, covenants or conditions contained in the Project Lease, the Property Lease or in the Trust Agreement (and does not remedy such breach with all reasonable dispatch within 60 days after notice thereof or, if such breach cannot be remedied within such 60-day period, the City fails to take corrective action within such 60-day period and diligently pursue the same to completion), the Trustee may proceed (and, upon written request of the Owners of not less than a majority in aggregate principal amount of Certificates then outstanding, will proceed), without any further notice: (i) to re-enter the Leased Property and eject all parties in possession therefrom and, without terminating the Project Lease, re-let the Leased Property as the agent and for the account of the City upon such terms and conditions as the Trustee may deem advisable, or (ii) in lieu of the above, so long as the Trustee does not terminate the Project Lease or the City's possession of the Leased Property, to enforce all of its rights and remedies under the Project Lease, including the right to recover Base Rental payments as they become due by pursuing any remedy available in law or in equity.
+Upon the occurrence and continuance of the City's failure to deposit with the Trustee any Base Rental and/or Additional Rental payments when due, or if the City breaches any other terms, covenants or conditions contained in the Project Lease, the Property Lease or in the Trust Agreement (and does not remedy such breach with all reasonable dispatch within 60 days after notice thereof or, if such breach cannot be remedied within such 60-day period, the City fails to take corrective action within such 60-day period and diligently pursue the same to completion), the Trustee may proceed (and, upon written request of the Owners of not less than a majority in aggregate principal amount of Certificates then outstanding, will proceed), without any further notice, to enforce all of its rights and remedies under the Project Lease, including the right to recover Base Rental payments as they become due by pursuing any remedy available in law or in equity, other than by terminating the Project Lease or re-entering and reletting the Leased Property.
+The Project Lease does not allow the remedy of re-entering and reletting of the Leased Property.